3-year legal claim to admission at a master’s programme at CBS

 MSc in Business Language and Culture – 2 concentrations

-Even though you are qualified for all the concentrations at the master’s programme that is the natural progression to your CBS bachelor’s degree, your application will still go through selection at the concentration level, as we expect to have more qualified applicants than we have available study places at most of our concentrations.
+Even though you are guaranteed a place at your legal claim master programme, your application may still go through selection at the concentration level, as we expect to have more legal claim applicants than we have available study places at some of the concentrations.
+It is therefore advisable for you to apply for as many of the programme's concentrations as possible, and no less than 6 in the case of Cand.merc. / MSc.
+EBA.

 Read more about selection criteria under the specific programme concentration page to see how your qualifications match the level of selection criteria.